zey9991/research_report/others/Pendle Problem Set/Pendle Problem Set II.md

 ### PendleMarket

-**Once the new YT contracts are deployed, a marketplace for trading PT, YT, and SY tokens is required**.
+**Once the new YT contracts are deployed, a marketplace for trading PT, YT, and SY tokens is required**. **YT** are traded on the Pendle AMM in the **same pool as PT**.
 The core logic for this is outlined in the PT-AMM whitepaper and implemented in `PendleMarketV3.sol`.

 **Key Events**: